 - 1 star for the fun colored water

 - 1/2 star for packaging and presentation

 The packaging was a let down based on the impression giving by Great Home in the that claims these are in a deluxe gift box.
 Sad let down if you would be sending these as a gift to someone since they arrive in basic packaging with no 'wow' factor.
 Also the claims of being a low-cost Lush dupe?
 I think not; these really are not comparable or a lower cost substitute for Lush bombs.
 They just are not at the same level, in my opinion. product listing

 Improvements could be made in the packaging and fragrance categories for this set.
 Even with dried lavender flowers and rose petals inside the bath bombs, the fragrance leaves much to be desired.
 A little extra something on the packaging would go a long way considering this set runs over $20 when not on sale.

 Bottom line—I really would not recommend these if you want a fragrance or any aromatics in your bath bombs.
-If your looking for just fizzing, and a great color show then you may find it worth dropping the cash on a set.
-I likely won't purchase these again myself, there are tons of other bath bombs out there and for the price I just don't feel these are worth a second try.
+If you're just looking for fizzing and a great color show, then you may find it worth dropping the cash on a set.
+I likely won't purchase these again myself; there are tons of other bath bombs out there, and for the price I just don't feel these are worth a second try.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.